Youpeoples/Prestige-and-Draft-Mode/Readme.md

 **A:** The system is self-contained and should not interfere with existing character progression or other custom modules unless they conflict with player class or spell learning behavior.

+### Q: I don't want to use this mod anymore, how do i cleanly get rid of it?

+**A:** Remove the associated scripts from your lua_scripts folder.
+Optional: Replace serverside dbc files with backups.
+Thats it.

 ## 🙏 Credits & License

 * **Author**: Stephen Kania